code-freq/task-automation-tool/README.md

 - **Combinational Mode:**

-    In this mode, the user can provide a custom prefix, suffix, and extension to rename files, without altering the original name.
+    Provide a custom prefix, suffix, and extension to rename files, without altering the original name.

     Example:
     - Prefix: `Project`